What is the STEM Academy?

-The STEM Academy at Columbia Basin College is a program designed to provide first-year college students with an opportunity to develop strong college-level STEM skills by engaging in authentic science inquiry and related activities.
-Studies show that students who receive additional support, mentoring, guidance, and a rigorous course of study have a higher chance to persist in achieving their dream of a career in STEM.
+The STEM (Science, Technology, Engineering and Mathematics) Academy at Columbia Basin College is a program designed to provide first-year college students with an opportunity to develop strong college-level STEM skills by engaging in authentic science inquiry and related activities.
+Studies show that students who are in the STEM field and receive a combination of financial, academic and social support have a higher chance to persist in achieving their dream of a career in STEM.
+Students in the STEM Academy receive additional support, mentoring, guidance, and a rigorous course planning.

 Requirements for participation: